-The CONTRACTEE shall work with the VENDOR to develop preparation and delivery systems and schedules which adhere to all applicable local, state, and federal guidelines, regulations, and policies.
-If necessary, vehicles must be equipped with adequate facilities, automatic in operation and thermostatically controlled, for maintaining food at safe temperatures that meet SCDHEC thermostat/temperature requirements.
+The CONTRACTEE shall work with the VENDOR to develop preparation and delivery systems and schedules which adhere to all applicable local, state and federal guidelines, regulations and policies.
+If necessary, vehicles must be equipped with adequate facilities, automatic in operation and thermostatically controlled, for maintaining food at safe temperatures that meet SCDHEC temperature requirements.

-In addition to the above requirements for transporting the food, the VENDOR shall provide equipment necessary for maintaining safe temperatures of food at the meal site until serving time or packing for delivery to the client, adhering to all current food preparation, handling, transportation, temperature requirements, and regulations set by SCDHEC.
+In addition to the above requirements for transporting the food, the VENDOR shall provide support and equipment, as requested and negotiated, necessary for maintaining safe temperatures during the entire holding time for foods (until served or packed for delivery to the client).

-J. VENDOR'S & CONTRACTEE'S Equipment for Daily-Prepared and Picnic Meals
+Equipment for Daily-Prepared and Picnic Meals